 Almost everyone can be seen with their dogs to this hike, and I am no exception!
 Once you get to a set elevation, enjoy the view of the Hollywood Sign.

-3. Do eat at Urth Caffé.
+3. Brunch at Urth Caffé.

 (And order the “green tea blended boba” or “iced honey vanilla latté” to accompany your tostada salad.)

-4. Do visit the museums.
+4. Visit the museums.

 (Both museums are free admission, but this doesn’t include parking).
 Remember to reserve tickets in advance.